 "My old book!" the son exclaimed.
+"She found it!"
 He eagerly opened it and sat down with his little girl and read it to her.
 On the very last page, there was an inscription which read: "Little Jenna, please look after the silver dragon for me.
-He needs a new person who is very strong to protect him!
+He needs someone very strong to dprotect him!
 Love, grandma."